Arvid Wester

 Arvid Mauritz Wester (10 June 1856 – 11 July 1914) was a Swedish soldier who was active in the service of the Belgians in the Congo.

 For almost two years he commanded the remote station at Stanley Falls, where he had to deal with hostile local people and Arabs.

 Early years (1856–1883)

-Arvid Mauritz Wester was born on 10 June 1856 in Karlskoga parish, Örebro County, Sweden.
+Arvid Mauritz Wester was born on 10 June 1856 in Karlskoga, Örebro County, Sweden.

 He was descended from the younger son of Peder Wester.